The Strong Gravitational Lens Finding Challenge: Lens finding methods

 \subsubsection{NeuralNet2 (Davies, Serjeant)}

 Our lens finder included wavelet prefiltering.
-The image was convolved with the Mallat wavelet with a kernel size of 4 in both the horizontal and vertical directions, then combined and compared to the original image to make the input image; $input image = \sqrt[]{H^{2}+V^{2}}$.
-This prefiltering was performed to emphasise the edges in the images, improving the results from the Convolutional Neural Network (CNN).
-The CNN had 2 convolution layers each containing 32 $3\times3$ filters, incorporating dropout and max-pooling, and then 3 dense fully-connected layers to classify each image.
+The image was convolved with the Mallat wavelet with a kernel size of 4 in both the horizontal and vertical directions, then combined and compared to the original image to make the input image; input image $= \sqrt[]{H^{2}+V^{2}}$.
+This prefiltering was performed to emphasise the edges in the images.
+It was found to improve the results compared to the CNN without this pre-filter.
+The CNN had 2 convolution layers each containing $3\times3 - 32$ filters, incorporating dropout and max-pooling, and then 3 dense fully-connected layers to classify each image.
 The network was trained on 18000 of the 20000 training images; training took 15 epochs and was completed once the validation loss was minimised.
 The training was validated on the remaining 2000 images.
-Validation loss was calculated using binary cross entropy where $\mathcal{L}$ is the loss function, $n$ is the number of inputs, $y_{i}$ is the true value of the $i^{th}$ input , and $p_{i}$ is the predicted value for the $i^{th}$ input from the network.
+Validation loss was calculated using binary cross entropy

+where $\mathcal{L}$ is the loss function, $n$ is the number of inputs, $y_{i}$ is the true value of the $i^{th}$ input , and $p_{i}$ is the predicted value for the $i^{th}$ input from the network.
 A perfect loss of $0$ was generated once every predicted value matched the true value for every input.
 The network was made and trained in Python 2.7 using the open-source libraries \textsc{theano} and \textsc{keras}\footnote{\href{https://github.com/keras-team/keras}{\tt https://github.com/keras-team/keras}}.
 A more developed version of our lens finder will appear in Davies, Bromley and Serjeant (in preparation).